simona-cancian/simona-cancian/README.md

-- 👋 Hi, I’m @simona-cancian
+# 👋 Hi there, I'm Simona Cancian!

-- 🎓 My learning so far:<br/>
+## 🎓 My Learning Journey
-   🌱 I’m currently studying Certificate IV - Programming at Tafe SA.<br/>
+- 🌱 Currently pursuing Certificate IV in Programming at Tafe SA.
-   🌱 Completed CS50X - Introduction to Computer Science<br/>
+- 🌱 Completed CS50X - Introduction to Computer Science.
-   🌱 Completed CS50P - Introduction to Programming with Python<br/>
+- 🌱 Completed CS50P - Introduction to Programming with Python.

-- 🎓 Skills learned, and still developing:<br/>
+## 🎓 Skills & Technologies
+- 🌱 Intermediate knowledge in: Python.
-   🌱 C, Python, Flask, SQL, PHP, HTML/CSS, UWP, C#, JavaScript, Java.
+- 🌱 Currently developing skills in:  C, SQL, PHP, HTML/CSS.UWP, C#, JavaScript, Java.

+## 🚀 About Me
+I'm passionate about coding and enthusiastic about continuous learning.
+My GitHub is a reflection of my learning journey.

+Happy coding! ✨

 <!---